oktadev/okta-blog/_source/_posts/2020-10-08-okta-spring-security-feature-flags.md

 </html>
 ```

 The last piece of the puzzle is in the `HomeController`.
 I want to have the app render the new `home-beta` template if the authenticated user is in the `BETA_TESTER` group.
-Here’s the updated controller:
+Here's the updated controller:

 ```java
 @Controller